 On the morning of July 2, I called the rest of the family to the hospital.
 I had just stopped by for a quick visit and Mom told me she didn’t want to continue receiving treatment.
-No ventilator, no more dialysis, no more fighting the inevitable.
+No more oxygen, no more tests, no more dialysis.
+No more fighting the inevitable.

 As all of us huddled at the hospital, I got a call from Tyler.

 “Hey Andy, your dad’s car just got here.
 When do you want to pick it up?”

 Jesus Christ.
 Talk about bad timing.
 I explained our situation to Tyler and said I’d call him back after I had a chance to figure out logistics.

 My dad reached out to his good friend, Jim, and asked if he could pick up the car.
 Despite the long haul, he agreed, clearly doing anything he could to help us in our time of need.

 Mom died a little after four o’clock the next morning.
 Jim brought the Challenger to the house around 10:00.
 She just missed the new car by a few hours; she missed my wedding by three long weeks.

 A small Dodge Challenger Hot Wheels was buried along with my mother in her coffin.

 The real thing still sits covered in the garage at the cabin, showing fewer than 8,000 miles on the odometer.
 I fire it up when I visit and my heart still races every time she roars to life.

 A coughing spell brings me back to current times.
 Dad hasn’t eaten much of his soup and tells me he can’t have that much sodium.